countable-web/open-source-corporation/marketing/CREATIVE_BRIEF.md

 ### Tone

-Depth, clarity, simplicity and trust.
+  * Depth, confidence in process.
+  * Clarity and simplicity.
+  * Adaptability.

 ### Message